sovdeeth/skript-systems/README.md

 # skript-systems
 Collection of useful systems in skript.

-Most will come with a vanilla/minimal addon version and a skript-reflect version.
+Some will come with a vanilla/minimal addon version and a skript-reflect version.

 The skript-reflect version will generally use custom effects/expressions and take advantage of java classes and functions.
 The vanilla/minimal version will usually use functions with occasional commands.
 If skript-reflect is included in the minimal list, there will only be a single version, using skript reflect custom effects and expressions.